ES-1085/f2024-ds1-project-postparty-experience/README.md

 `Emotional support`: This care type includes formal and informal mental health treatment like therapy, PPD/PPA medications, advice from loved ones or doulas, etc.

 The Word clouds were helpful in visualizing qualitative data.
-We took the comments from the open ended responses within the survey about support respondents felt were most critical to them, as well as comments about care that would have been ideal to have receive.
+We took the comments from the open-ended responses within the survey about support respondents felt were most critical to them, as well as comments about care that would have been ideal to have received.
 The results show words that were associated with the other graphs, words such as "cleaning, family, house, task, groups" correlating with the multiple choice option "in home help with care tasks".

 The Word clouds were helpful in visualizing qualitative data.
 We took the comments from the open-ended responses within the survey about support respondents felt were most critical to them, as well as comments about care that would have been ideal to have received.
 The results show words that were associated with the other graphs.
 Words such as "cleaning, family, house, task, groups" correlated with the multiple choice option "in home help with care tasks" for types of postpartum care access.